-In 1770, the British navigator James Cook named Trinity Bay on Trinity Sunday.
-The region that is now Cairns was settled by Europeans in 1876 as a port for Hodkinson River goldfield 60 miles (100 km) inland.
-The settlement was named after William Wellington Cairns, governor of Queensland in the mid 1870s.
+In 1770, the British navigator Captain James Cook (1728-1779) named Trinity Bay after the Trinity Sunday (first Sunday after Pentecost).
+The region where is now Cairns was settled by Europeans in 1876 as a port for Hodkinson River goldfield 60 ml (100 km) inland.
+The settlement was named after William Wellington Cairns (1828-1888), a British colonial administrator (governor of Queensland in the mid 1870s).

 In 2016, for the first time ever, a large cruise ship (the P&O Cruises Australia vessel Pacific Eden) was homeported in Cairns.
 In 2017, the ship's 3-month long (August-November) turaround season included a total of 113 ships and 11 roundtrip departures.
 The estimated impact on the region's economy was AUD 6 million (USD 4,8 million).

 In 2018, the cruise port had scheduled a total of 134 ship calls.
 For season 2018, the number of roundtrips was reduced to 7.

 Cairns is a major Queensland cruise port serving international (Australia and Asia based) cruise ships but also a huge fleet of Australian reef cruise vessels offering regularly scheduled departures each day.
 The cruise ship terminal is at a short walk distance from the downtown dining and shopping area.

 The cruise port has max berthing capacity of 2 vessels at a time.
 Docking wharves are numbered 1 and 5, while the cruise terminal building is on wharf 2.
 Larger-sized cruise ships can't enter the port due to the Entrance Channel restrictions - avrg width of 90 m (295 ft), length of 10 km (6 ml), and max draft of 8,3 m (27 ft).
 Bigger ships anchor in open sea and their passengers are transported to the port's wharves via the ship's tender boats.